 Every Friday, the cultural agenda of World Africa offers you events to follow on the continent, in France and elsewhere in the world.

-We would like to thank the writer of this write-up for this remarkable content
+We would like to thank the writer of this write-up for this outstanding material

-Books in Tunis, contemporary art in Paris, comics in Cameroon: the cultural agenda of “World Africa”
+Photo in Reunion, sculpture and fashion in Paris, plant art in Loir-et-Cher: the cultural agenda of “World Africa”